-Abu Dhabi Commercial Bank (ADCB) is a full-service bank providing a comprehensive range of financial products and services including corporate and private banking, personal banking, investment banking, wealth management and Shariah-compliant banking.
-ADCB is the third-largest bank in the United Arab Emirates with total assets of US$79.5 billion, customer loans of US$46 billion, customer deposits of US$50.2 billion and shareholders’ equity of US$8.7 billion.
-It maintains 50 branches and 360 ATMs across the UAE as well as 2 branches in India, offshore branch in Jersey and representative offices in Singapore and London.
+Abu Dhabi Commercial Bank (ADCB) is a full-service bank providing corporate and private banking, personal banking, investment banking and wealth management.
+It is the third-largest bank in the United Arab Emirates with total assets of US$80 billion, customer loans of US$46 billion, customer deposits of US$50 billion and shareholders’ equity of US$8.7 billion.
+It maintains 50 local branches and 360 ATMs as well as 2 branches in India, offshore branch in Jersey and representative offices in Singapore and London.
 The total number of direct employees including subsidiaries exceeds 5,000 people.

 Dubai Islamic Bank

-Dubai Islamic Bank (DIB) is the biggest Islamic bank in the United Arab Emirates in terms of total assets.
+Dubai Islamic Bank (DIB) is one of the leading banks in the UAE.
 It offers a wide range of products and services to retail, corporate, private and institutional clients through more than 90 branches across all of the Emirates.
 DIB's core business areas include personal and business banking, corporate and investment banking, treasury, real estate and contracting finance.
 The company serves over 1.6 million customers and employs more than 4,200 people.
 As at 31 March 2019, DIB’s total assets and deposits reached US$62 billion and US$44 billion, respectively.